 Marsh is the world's leading insurance broker and risk adviser.
 With over 35,000 colleagues operating in more than 130 countries, Marsh serves commercial and individual clients with data driven risk solutions and advisory services.
 Marsh is a wholly owned subsidiary of Marsh & McLennan Companies (NYSE: MMC), the leading global professional services firm in the areas of risk, strategy and people.
 With annual revenue over US\$15 billion and 75,000 colleagues worldwide, MMC helps clients navigate an increasingly dynamic and complex environment through four market-leading firms: Marsh, Guy Carpenter, Mercer, and Oliver Wyman.
 Follow Marsh on Twitter @MarshGlobal; LinkedIn; Facebook; and YouTube, or subscribe to BRINK.
-For more information about Marsh's Private Equity, Mergers & Acquisitions (PEMA) Practice in Middle East & North Africa and other solutions from Marsh, visit me.marsh.com, or contact:
+For more information about M&A insurance and other solutions from Marsh, visit uk.marsh.com or contact your local Marsh representative.